mohammedasker/100-days-of-code/log.md

 **Thoughts** I don't get it.
 Why is it giving me undefined errors when I placed a var inside the clearInterval() bracket line.
 I really don't get it.
 3 days to go before I goolge the answer.

+### Day 28: July 8, 2019

+**Today's Progress**: Fixed a potion button bug fuctionality for stage 3.

+**Thoughts** I fixed it by hiding each HTML element tags instead of stopping the bar transition itself.
+While I know this may sound like I did half-assed job, I promise I will return to fix it at another time.